saidatsanni/MultifactorCEPM/README.md

 - **`VarSel_tabs.R`**

-  Script for the variable selection analysis.
-Generates Tables 2 and 3.
+  Performs the variable selection analysis and generates Tables 2 and 3.

-- **`Insample_prediction_main.R`**
+- **`Insample_regressions.R`**

-  In-sample predictive regressions for one-quarter-ahead returns using the full sample, first-half sample, and second-half sample.
+  Performs in-sample predictive regressions for one-quarter-ahead returns using the full sample, first-half sample, and second-half sample.

-- **`Insample_prediction_qeret4.R`**

-  In-sample predictive regressions for four-quarter-ahead returns.

-- **`Insample_prediction_inter.R`**

-  In-sample predictive regressions for G7 country returns using U.S. forecasting variables.

 - **`OOS_Compare.R`**